THINK Before You Speak

 Just because the words are true, and maybe even helpful, and maybe even meant to inspire does NOT mean they are necessary.
 If I know that you know then I may need to hold back the words for the time being.

-The book ends for good words are “truth” and “kind” – and I need both if the words are going to have value behind them.
+The book ends with good words are “truth” and “kind” – and I need both if the words are going to have value behind them.